BlueprintTechnologies/azure-signalR-POC/README.md

-# Blueprint Azure SignalR Quickstart Accelerator
+# Blueprint Accelerator: Azure SignalR Quickstart Accelerator

 ### Background
 Azure SignalR Service is an Azure managed service that helps developers easily build web applications with real-time features.
 We put this accelerator together while evaluating SignalR for use in real-time dashboard updating (no refresh required).
 This accelerator is a revision and improvement upon the tutorial provided by Microsoft at https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-quickstart-azure-functions-javascript.